 The Rumble Explorer is a lightweight scan engine that enables network and asset discovery.
-You should have at least one explorer deployed per broadcast domain.
+You should have at least one explorer deployed.
 After deployment, you can manage your explorers from the Deploy page in your Rumble web console.

 Viewing all explorers

 For each explorer, you can see: